Brain Cancer: Natural Strategies to Help the Fight

 Many nutrients can be beneficial for brain health.
 Acetyl-L-Carnitine (ALC) is a type of carnitine produced naturally in the brain.
 ALC is a powerful antioxidant that is able to permeate the blood-brain barrier and stimulate and fortify the brain’s nerve cells.
 It can also aid in directing fatty acids to the mitochondria, the powerhouse of the cells.
 This helps create new cell energy.

 N-Acetyl-L-Cysteine (NAC) is an amino acid that boosts glutathione, the body’s master antioxidant.
 By boosting glutathione, NAC protects the brain from damaging free radicals.
+You can also find nutrients such as alpha lipoic acid, liposomal glutathione or acetylated glutathione to support brain glutathione levels.

 Phosphatidylserine (PS) is a class of phospholipids found in cell membranes.
 PS is critical because it helps the brain use fuel more efficiently.
 PS boosts neuronal metabolism and stimulates the production of acetylcholine.